The ability to communicate effectively and with impact, is one of the most valuable skills in the world today.

 Life is a 24 hour 365 day a year conversation

 We never stop speaking to someone about something.
-If it’s not another human being then you can be certain you are having endless conversations with yourself every day.
+If it’s not another human being, you can be certain you are having endless conversations with yourself every day.

 We continue that conversation even when we are sleeping; it’s called dreaming.

-It’s easy to think that we can simply say something which we already completely understand and feel strongly about and believe that our listeners will understand and connect with our message.
+It’s easy to think that we can simply say something and believe that our listeners will understand and connect with our message.

-Scientists believe that there are at least 100 billion stars in the ‘observable’ universe and we believe that there are at least as many different ways of communicating.
+Scientists believe that there are at least 100 billion stars in the ‘observable’ universe.
+At Mindful presenter we believe that there are at least as many different ways of communicating.

 What is Mindful Presenting?

-Because such an answer often lacks sincerity, it disrespects the questions others may have asked before and it’s an automatic response making it ‘mindless’ rather than ‘mindful’.
+It disrespects the questions others may have asked before and it’s an automatic response.

 – Removes a great deal of the anxiety, stress and difficulty of understanding and owning your own voice.